Nexfinity/CakeyBot-Wiki/en/feature/auto-messages.md

 ---

 # Overview
-The auto message feature allows server owners to schedule recurring daily messages that are automatically sent to a specified channel at a designated time.
+The auto message feature allows server owners to schedule recurring messages that are automatically sent to a specified channel at a designated time.
+Messages can be scheduled to send every day, or on a specific day of the week.
 These messages can be simple text or enhanced with a custom Discord embed, making them versatile for announcements, reminders, or community engagement.
 The feature includes options to enable or disable messages, ensuring flexibility based on the server's needs.
-Messages are sent reliably at the set time each day, helping server owners maintain consistent communication with their members.
+Messages are sent reliably at the set time, helping server owners maintain consistent communication with their members.

+> Message content is limited to 2,000 characters.
+The number of auto messages you can create is tiered: **1** for non-premium servers, **3** for premium servers, and **10** for whitelabel servers.
+{.is-info}

 # Setup